Volunteering

 Our committees are essential to the grassroots action of our organization.
 Committee members attend monthly meetings, organize around local initiatives, plan and volunteer at events, and use their individual skills to share our mission across the western slope.
 We are always accepting new committee members, so please stop by for our next meeting or contact us for more info.

-Location: We start at the CSU Organic Research Station on Hwy 92, west of Hotchkiss, and carpool to several sites along the North Fork.
+Location: We meet at the CSU Organic Research Station on Hwy 92, west of Hotchkiss, and carpool to several sites along the North Fork.

-Time commitment: Typically 8 am-3 pm, until your group has completed data collection.
+Time commitment: Typically 8:00 am – 3:00 pm, or until your group has completed data collection.

 Training/support provided: We pair new volunteers with an experienced volunteer to go to sampling sites.
-Once in the lab, there are instructions to help with titrations and volunteers will be walking around to help.
+Back at the lab, volunteers pair up in teams of two or three to complete in-house testing.
+Thorough instructions are always provided and experienced volunteers are always in attendance.

 Stewardship Days

-WSCC typically hosts several stewardship days over the summer and fall, ranging from Paonia River Park workdays in town to trail days in collaboration with USFS.
+WSCC typically hosts several stewardship days throughout the summer and fall, ranging from Paonia River Park workdays in town to Trail Days in collaboration with USFS.
 These projects can have a wide range of responsibilities, from shearing branches and picking weeds, to hauling rocks and lifting logs.
 There is something for anyone!

 Qualifications: Able-bodied individuals.